alexbeams/respiratory-virus-syndromic/README.md

 The files in this repository reproduce benchmarking results (Figure 3 of the main text) and the two-virus simulation results from the Supplementary material.
 All codes are in R (version 4.4.2).

 The data for the main analysis are not publicly available.
 Reasonable request for access must be made to BioMérieux.
+We have included the codes to run the analysis for the version of the dataset they provided to us.

 Required R packages:
 -deSolve